-I look forward every year to compiling the sustainability report as a chance to reflect on the transformations and successes of the previous twelve months.
-The past year has brought several changes to the campus, with an expanded mission for the Office of Sustainability and Energy, a new opportunity to craft and implement energy policy, and new staff working on important projects.
+I look forward every year to compiling the annual sustainability report as a chance to reflect on the transformations and successes of the previous 12 months.
+The past year has brought several changes to the campus, with the expanded mission of the Office of Sustainability and Energy, new opportunities to craft energy policy for the campus, and new and additional staff working on important projects.

 Each year, I seem to be struck by one or two of these changes, as being particularly impactful.
-The new carbon neutrality goal set by UC President Napolitano is one of these, and the thought of getting emissions to essentially zero within the next decade is both empowering and daunting.
+The new carbon neutrality goal set by UC President Napolitano is one of these, and the thought of getting emissions to essentially zero is both empowering and daunting.
 Many on campus are already rethinking and retooling, with an eye toward meeting this challenge.